gabriochee/gabriochee/README.md

-@gabriochee is a french student of 16 years old that loves programming.
-I'm currently going in a lot of directions to see what i prefer, so i learn all sorts of programming languages.
-I'm currently learning PHP but i'm very interested in C++.
+@gabriochee is a french student of 17 years old that loves programming.
+Actually learning Rust

 <!---
 gabriochee/gabriochee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.